chrisly42/mc68000-asm-plugin/README.md

 Provides the assigned value of a `=`, `set` or `equ` symbol definition when hovering over a symbol.

+#### M68kMacroDefinition

+When used over a macro invocation, shows the expanded macro contents.

 #### M68kLabel

 Shows the comments above the label (local or global) and an end-of-line comment, if available.
 If the first statement after the label is a directive